Dog and Cat Teeth Cleaning in Ames

 - Excessive drooling

 Keeping Teeth and Gums Healthy with Dog and Cat Teeth Cleaning

 Dog and cat teeth cleaning at Somerset includes a thorough examination of your pet’s teeth and gums.
 We take X-rays to help identify tooth decay, abscesses and broken teeth.
 We also remove built-up tartar that can invade your pet’s gum-line, causing periodontal disease.
 We’re well equipped to take care of your pet’s dental needs by performing:

 - Surgical extractions

 - Fluoride treatments

 Professional dental examinations and treatments one or two times a year are a great start at keeping your pet’s mouth fresh.
 Regular at-home maintenance is essential too though.
 Our veterinarians recommend at-home oral care to prevent dental issues and offer personal demonstrations to make sure you’re brushing your pet’s teeth properly.
-We also provide a variety of dental care products for sale at our hospital.
-If you have any questions about your pet’s oral care, please contact us today.
+We also provide a variety of dental care products for sale at our animal hospital.
+If you have any questions about your pet’s oral care or want to book an appointment, please call (515) 292-0400.
 We love pets like our own and we’re ready to guide you on their dental care.